nexmo-se/websocket-server-write-to-file/README.md

 For a `local deployment`:</br>
 - If your client application server host is on the Internet, to be able to establish a WebSocket to this server application host, you may use ngrok (an Internet tunneling service) with this WebSocket server application with [an ngrok tunnel](https://ngrok.com/docs/agent/config/v2/#tunnel-configurations).</br>
 - If your client application server host that establishes the WebSocket and this application server host are both on the same local network, there is no need to use ngrok.
-This application will be listening on its server host IP address and TCP port 6000 for incoming WebSocket connections.</br>
+This application will be listening on its server host IP address and TCP port 6000 for incoming WebSocket connections. _(Skip to "Running this application")_</br>

 To use ngrok, [download and install ngrok](https://ngrok.com/download).</br>